LITS Services FAQ: Fall 2020

 Will equipment loans be available?
 How can I borrow/return equipment?

 Yes!
 All BMC community members can check out equipment for a period of two weeks.
-Put in a Help Desk ticket to request the equipment you need.
+Contact the Help Desk to request the equipment you need.
 You will receive a message from our team when the device is ready for pick-up at the Canaday Circulation Desk.

 How can I access software I need?